aeon-toolkit/aeon/docs/getting_started.md

 The similarity search module in `aeon` offers a set of functions and estimators to solve tasks related to time series similarity search.
-The estimators can be used standalone or as parts of pipelines, while the functions give you to the tools to build your own estimators that would rely on similarity search at some point.
+The estimators can be used standalone or as parts of pipelines, while the functions give you the tools to build your own estimators that would rely on similarity search at some point.

+The estimators are inheriting from the [BaseSimiliaritySearch](similarity_search.base.BaseSimiliaritySearch) class accepts as inputs 3D time series (n_instances, n_channels, n_timepoints) for the fit method.
+Univariate and single series can still be used, but will need to be reshaped to this format.

-The estimators are inheriting from the [BaseSimiliaritySearch](similarity_search.base.BaseSimiliaritySearch) class accept 3D collection of time series as input types.
-This collection asked for the fit method is stored as a database, which will be used in the predict method.
-The predict method expect a single 2D time series.
-All inputs are expected to be in numpy array format.
-Then length of the time series in the 3D collection should be superior or equal to the length of the 2D time series given in the predict method.
+This collection, asked for the fit method, is stored as a database.
+It will be used in the predict method, which expects a single 2D time series as input (n_channels, query_length), which will be used as a query to search for in the database.
+Note that the length of the time series in the 3D  collection should be superior or equal to the length of the 2D time series given in the predict method.

 Given those two inputs, the predict method should return the set of most similar